How to Publish Your Book to Amazon Pt. 1: Metadata

 A Straightforward guide to getting your manuscript for sale on the largest bookstore in the world using KDP.

-(This is a chapter from my upcoming book, Dam the Amazon: How to Self-Publish Your Book and Generate Demand for Your Business Using the Largest Bookstore in the World)
+(This is a chapter from my book, Dam the Amazon: How to Self-Publish Your Book and Generate Demand for Your Business Using the Largest Bookstore in the World)

 The next post posts in this series is below.